Munich Population 2019

 Munich has a current 2019 estimated population of 1,456,039, although the urban area is much larger at 2.65 million.
 Munich is now one of the fastest-growing and most prosperous cities in the country and a top destination for immigrants and expatriates, despite the fact that Munich has the highest population density in Germany at 12,000 people per square mile (4,500/square kilometer).

 - Italians (21,000)

-Nearly half (49.3%) of people in Munich have no religious affiliation, and this is the fastest-growing group of the population.
+In terms of religious preferences, nearly half (49.3%) of people in Munich have no religious affiliation, and this is the fastest-growing group of the population.
 The Roman Catholic and Protestant churches are the next-largest group and they have been in decline for decades.

 Munich Population Growth

-For many years, Germany has been declining in population due to an aging population.
+For many years, Germany had been declining in population due to an aging population.
 This has changed recently, however, with a significant increase in the country's population in 2012 attributed to immigrants, not natural growth.
 Munich is the second-largest employer in the country, and the recent wave of immigrants have brought trained, skilled workers to the city, including academics, engineers and other skilled workers.